Watson's tree frog: Distribution and habitat

 The ranges of the two split species appear to be separated at the southern border of the Sydney Basin bioregion.
 The known range of L. watsoni extends from the Budderoo National Park and Barren Grounds Nature Reserve in the Shoalhaven River catchment of south-eastern New South Wales southwards to the eastern side of the Snowy River National Park in East Gippsland, Victoria, with an altitudinal range from near sea-level to 1,100 m.
 Distribution is very patchy, with few records from the southern part of the range.
 The topography of the northern end of the distribution range is characterised by steep cliffs and valleys, forming a biogeographic barrier which marks the geographic separation between Littlejohn's and Watson's tree frogs.

 The species occurs in a variety of forest types, as well as woodland, bushland and heathland.
 It prefers moister sites, especially in or near tall moist forest.
 The most important habitat factor is the presence of pools that contain water long enough for tadpoles to complete metamorphosis.
 It has not been recorded from previously wooded land cleared for farming or plantation forestry.

 Conservation

 The species’ population is suspected to be in decline.
 Threatening factors include habitat loss as well as bushfires, the incidence of which is likely to increase with climate change.
 The 2019–20 bushfires overlapped with about 85% of the species’ known range.

+As of February 2022, the species is classified as endangered under the Environment Protection and Biodiversity Conservation Act 1999.